Can’t find what you’re looking for?

 *entitled to experience appropriate risk and challenge

-*entitled to choose, and to initiate and drive their own learning and development
+*motivated to be independent in choosing, initiating and driving their own learning and development

 The Forest School ethos at Emmaus is underpinned by the following six guiding principles, agreed by the UK Forest School Community (2012).